whider/edx-documentation/en_us/course_authors/source/building_course/credit_courses/credit_courses.rst

 verification at the beginning of the course.
 Learners can see a list of the requirements on their **Progress** pages.

 If your course offers academic credit, your edX program manager will complete the initial setup of your course, including setting the price of credit and enabling your course to offer credit.
-You must then complete two steps.
+You must then complete the following steps.

 #. :ref:`Specify the minimum grade that a learner must earn to receive